tacoma-pds-iteam/Queue-Monitor/readme.md

 # Queue Monitor

 The Queue Monitor is a simple webpage built in coordination with our customer Tracking application (Tracker) to display customers waiting for departments in our office lobby.
-The Queue Monitor features custom images and rolling text to display information to show to the customer while waiting to be served.
+The Queue Monitor features custom images to display information to show to the customer while waiting to be served.

 ![](./resources/queueMonitorExample.png)